 Maine Law has one of the top rated privacy law programs in the country.

 The privacy field has exploded with opportunity.
 Around the world, in virtually every industry, protecting personal information has become a vital concern.
-Consequently, the need for qualified, highly trained attorneys with a heightened knowledge of privacy law and policy has never been greater.
+Consequently, the need for qualified, highly trained attorneys with a heightened knowledge of privacy and data law has never been greater.
+Recent developments in cybersecurity, AI, and other areas of digital regulation have only increased the need for privacy and data lawyers.

-At the University of Maine School of Law, students pursuing our Certificate in Information Privacy Law develop skills in a highly sought-after niche of the legal realm.
+At the University of Maine School of Law, students pursuing our Certificate in Information Privacy Law develop skills, experience, and professional connections in this highly sought-after niche of the legal realm.

 Privacy isn’t dead – it’s hiring.